Dorothy Harrison Eustis: Widowhood and remarriage

 A turning point in Eustis' life came Oct.
 8, 1915, when husband Walter died of complications from typhoid fever, making her a 29-year-old widow with two young children, ages 1 and 8.
 She returned to Philadelphia in 1917, and married a second time on June 23, 1923, this time to George Eustis, a polo player 13 years her junior and the stepson of the pianist Josef Hofmann.

 Shortly after their wedding, the couple began renting Hofmann’s chalet on Mt.
 Pèlerin in the Swiss Alps and started breeding German shepherds and training them to work as police dogs.
 To help them with their project, they hired Elliot "Jack" Humphrey, a self-taught geneticist and animal trainer.
 Humphrey would later be instrumental in developing the method for training dogs, as well as students, at The Seeing Eye.

 The Saturday Evening Post article

-On Nov.
-5, 1927, The Saturday Evening Post published an article by Eustis about a school outside Berlin that trained German war veterans who had been blinded by mustard gas in World War I. Soon the publishing company was forwarding her piles of letters from readers who wanted to know more.
+On November 5, 1927, The Saturday Evening Post published an article by Eustis about a school outside Berlin that trained guide dogs for German war veterans who had been blinded by mustard gas in World War I. Soon the publishing company was forwarding her piles of letters from readers who wanted to know more.
 One stood out from the rest.
 It was from Morris Frank, the young man from Nashville Tenn.

 “Is what you say really true?’’
 Frank wrote.
 “If so, I want one of those dogs!
 And I am not alone.
 Thousands of blind like me abhor being dependent on others.
 Help me and I will help them.
 Train me and I will bring back my dog and show people here how a blind man can be absolutely on his own.
 We can then set up an instruction center in this country to give all those here who want it a chance at a new life.’’
 By the end of 1928, Eustis had divorced her second husband George and launched a new venture: The Seeing Eye.

 The Seeing Eye

 For the first three years of its existence, The Seeing Eye had no permanent facility, so trainers traveled to different cities to hold their classes.
 That changed in 1931 when Eustis purchased a ten-bedroom mansion in Whippany, New Jersey that had enough room to house students while they were learning to work with their dogs.
 The school relocated to a newly constructed, and more user-friendly facility in Morristown in 1966.

 Eustis continued to play an active role in the affairs of The Seeing Eye until 1940 when she resigned as president and took on the role of honorary president and a member of the board of trustees.
 By then she had also become increasingly more devoted to Christian Science, and had begun a Christian Science healing practice.
 (Although she grew up in the Episcopal Church, she became a Christian Scientist around 1926.)
 Eustis continued the practice until 1945, the year before she died.

-Eustis died in her New York City home on September 8, 1946.
-She was 60 years old.
+Eustis died in her New York City home on September 8, 1946, aged 60.